-\\ The proposed distribution from capital contribution reserve represents and from the available earnings an estimated amount.
-This will be adjusted to take into account any new shares entitled to a distribution from legal reserves which are issued subsequent to December 31, and prior to the date of the distribution.
+^{} The proposed distribution from the retained earnings represents an estimated amount.
+This will be adjusted by any new shares entitled to a distribution from the retained earnings which are issued subsequent to December 31, and prior to the date of the distribution.